patrykjadamczyk/pw-devguide/README.md

 This is function which is associated with exactly one type of Command.

 Below are some examples of implementation.
+### 6.2 - Event Sourcing
+Event Sourcing is programming concept where you have these elements:
+* Event - Structure of data holding some information like change of state or data to make something
+* Event Handler - Function or method that is processing specific type or types of events
+* Event Bus - Class that holds information about all events and all event handlers which are called from here when new event appears.
 ## 7.0 - Python Style Guide
 This section have code style guide rules for Python in PAiP Web.
 ## 8.0 - JavaScript Style Guide